 A sink describes an external system you want Materialize to write data to, and provides details about how to encode that data.
-To create a sink, you must specify a connector, a format and an envelope.

 For details on the syntax, supported formats and features of each connector,

 CREATE SINK documentation pages.